agentmorris/MegaDetector/api/batch_processing/postprocessing/repeat_detection_elimination/README.md

 Ergo, we've recently added a neat new feature (thanks, [Doantam](https://www.linkedin.com/in/doantam-phan/)!) that lets you visualize a grid of many (possibly all) of the detections that were identical to the one in the red box.
 This lets you quickly see what you're throwing away when you <i>don't</i> delete one of these images.
 We will probably make this the default at some point, because it's super-duper-useful, but we don't like to rock the boat.
 For now, you can enable this with the `--renderDetectionTiles` option.

-Here's an example where you can see immediately that all 99 instances of this detection are exactly the same bush:
+Here's an example where you can see in just a glance that all 99 instances of this detection are exactly the same bush:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/rde_tiles_all_fps.jpg" width="500"><br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(<a href="https://raw.githubusercontent.com/agentmorris/MegaDetector/main/api/batch_processing/postprocessing/images/rde_tiles_all_fps.jpg">direct image link</a>)